muze-innovation/chassis/backend/README.md

 ### Input

-The Chassis Backend takes as input the ResolverSpec, ViewSpec, and ScreenSpec written in TypeScript, as well as the Source data in JSON format.
+The Chassis Backend takes as input the `ResolverSpec`, `ViewSpec`, and `ScreenSpec` written in TypeScript, as well as the `Source` data in JSON format.

 Read more about the input in the documentation.